minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

       :alt: Diagram of a site replication deployment with two sites

       A site replication deployment with two peer sites.
-      A load balancer manages routing operations to either of the two sites Data written to one site automatically replicates to the other peer site.
+      A load balancer manages routing operations to either of the two sites.
+      Data written to one site automatically replicates to the other peer site.

 Site replication assumes the use of either the included MinIO identity provider (IDP) *or* an external IDP.